mjkzy/zm-QoL-mod/README.md

 so feel free to help us out!
 All you need to do is:
 1. Fork the repository
 2. Go to your forked repository and make your changes
-3. Go to your forked repository's pull requests and create a new one
+3. Go to your forked repository's pull requests and create a new one and compare to zm-QOL-mod/dev
 4. Add the title/description of whatever you are adding

 ## Building